KmolYuan/python-solvespace/README.md

 And then execute `python Usage.py` in Commder of Windows,

-or `python3 Usage.py` in Linix Terminal.
+or `python3 Usage.py` in Linux Terminal.

 So `slvs.py` will ask `_slvs.pyd` and `libslvs.so` to solve subject.